 Loomis is the recipient of the 2017 Post-Graduate Bursary Award from the Royal Photographic Society, England and the 2017 Arts Dean's Fund for Excellence Award, University of California, Santa Cruz.
 Loomis earned her Bachelors of the Arts degree in Anthropology from Vassar College, and her Masters of the Fine Arts degree in Social Documentation at the University of California, Santa Cruz.

-If you are interested in a retrospective look into my photographs, you can find more of my work on my blog, a photographic journal cataloguing my past 8 years of exploration.
+If you are interested in a retrospective look into my photographs, you can find more of my work on my blog, a photographic journal cataloguing my years of visual exploration.